Return Your Smile to Its Former Glory with Full Mouth Reconstruction Surgery

 Numerous different patients can suffer from a variety of problems that serve as a cause for this solution.
 Some people are even born with dental conditions that can gravely impact their overall oral health.
 This might include amelogenesis imperfecta or ectodermal dysplasia.

-Nevertheless, every dentist tailors full mouth reconstruction surgery to an individual patient’s needs.
+Nevertheless, every dentist tailors dental surgical procedures to an individual patient’s needs.
 For this reason, no two approaches remain the same.
 Treatment courses and recovery can vary notably.

 Regardless of the reasons behind making a recommendation for reconstruction surgery, the dentist will wield a patient’s best interests in mind.
-When individuals suffer from severely damaged and missing teeth, full mouth reconstruction surgery is often the ideal remedy.
+When individuals suffer from severely damaged and missing teeth, surgery is often the only remedy.

 Full Mouth Reconstruction Surgery from Dr. Andres de Cardenas